MrBelly/Master-Thesis/README.md

  ## Problem Description and Objective

-The main challenge in designing a monocular depth estimation is providing a low-- complex model while maintaining its performance in generating depth maps.
+The main challenge in designing a monocular depth estimation is providing a low-complex model while maintaining its performance in generating depth maps.
 Intro- reducing Multi Head Self Attention (MHSA) and vision transformer modules to the depth model is not desired due to their high complexities.
-Instead of using these modules, Zhang et al. use cross-covariance attention [14] to alleviate the computation burden in attention layers, whereas Ning et al. use trap attention techniques to tackle this complexity issue [17].
+Instead of using these modules, Zhang et al. use cross-covariance attention to alleviate the computation burden in attention layers, whereas Ning et al. use trap attention techniques to tackle this complexity issue.
 Apart from these recent attempts to solve the complexity problem, novel ways to solve this problem will be investigated in this thesis.
 In this thesis, Zhang et al.’s lightweight monocular depth estimation network is selected as the baseline model while comparing the performance and complexity of the pro-